dloscutoff/pipdoc/docs/Operator list.md

 # List of operators

 Operators are listed in ASCII order.
-See also: [precedence table](precedence).
-For guaranteed up-to-date information, your best bet is to read the code: there's a reasonably human-readable precedence table in [operators.py](https://github.com/dloscutoff/pip/blob/master/operators.py).
+See also the [operator precedence chart](precedence).

 ### Meta-operators